ShowGamesShowGames

 The Rules: Players must cross a field while a giant doll faces away.
 When she turns around singing "무궁화 꽃이 피었습니다" (mugunghwa kkoci pieot seumnida), anyone caught moving is eliminated—literally shot by snipers hidden in the walls.

 Korean Origins: This is one of Korea's most beloved children's games, equivalent to "Red Light, Green Light" in Western countries.
 The phrase translates to "The Mugunghwa flower has bloomed," referring to Korea's national flower.
-Children traditionally play it in schoolyards, though without the lethal consequences.
+I've since learned that Korean kids play this in schoolyards all the time—obviously without the lethal consequences.

-Strategy: The key is controlled deceleration.
+My Strategy Take: The key is controlled deceleration—I've watched this scene frame by frame.
 Players who tried to stop suddenly were more likely to wobble.
-Gi-hun's strategy of hiding behind others, while morally questionable, proved effective.
-The optimal approach is steady, deliberate movement with a low center of gravity.
+Gi-hun's strategy of hiding behind others is morally questionable, sure, but it worked.
+If I were there (terrifying thought), I'd go for steady, deliberate movement with a low center of gravity.

 Play Red Light, Green Light